maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 ### Automated Testing
 Whenever it is feasible, automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

+If you did not run automating testing.
+State why you chose not to.

 ### Manual Testing

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as: